Training structure

 Faculty of Science

-Climate change, global change, outlook, adaptation, resilience, hydrology modelling, future climate simulation, water resource availability, extreme events, impacts on ecosystems, ecological issues
+Climate change, global changes, forecasts, adaptation, resilience, hydrological modeling, future climate simulation, water resource availability, extreme events, impacts on ecosystems, ecological issues

-This course provides students with an insight into the climatic, environmental and anthropogenic changes impacting our hydro-eco-socio-systems today and in the future.
+This course unit offers students an introduction to the climatic, environmental, and anthropogenic changes that are impacting our hydro-eco-socio-systems today and will continue to do so in the future.

-In addition to presenting issues, figures and concepts, students learn about hydrological modeling tools that can be used to develop future scenarios for resource development.
-They analyze a specific subject by combining different disciplines and approaches.
-They discuss possible adaptations to cope with the impact of change.
+Beyond presenting issues, figures, and concepts, students learn to use hydrological modeling tools to develop future scenarios for resource evolution.
+They analyze a specific topic by combining different disciplines and approaches.
+They discuss possible adaptations to the impacts of change.

-The activities consist of 3 parts: The course activity, the modeling activity and the bibliography activity.
+The activities consist of three parts: classroom activities, modeling activities, and bibliography activities.

-- The courses explain the principles of climate modeling, the construction of climate change scenarios and their limitations.
-The orders of magnitude of the main changes are outlined, as well as the major challenges of sustainable development, climate change and global change.
-A special focus is placed on French Mediterranean watersheds (climate change hot spots, declining availability of water resources, agricultural practices and adaptations, irrigation, tourism, etc.).
+- The courses cover the principles of climate modeling, the construction of climate change scenarios, and their limitations.
+The orders of magnitude of the main changes are outlined, as well as the major challenges of sustainable development, climate change, and global change.
+A particular focus is placed on French Mediterranean watersheds (climate change hot spots, declining water availability, agricultural practices and adaptations, irrigation, tourism, etc.).

-- The concepts of hydrological modeling and calibration in a non-stationary or poorly gauged context are taught, and an introduction to hydrological modeling is given with an application case.
-Students work with general hydrological models (such as GR, HEC-HMS or WEAP) to evaluate flows and balances, feed them with climate model outputs, generate future flow and balance scenarios, and critique the resulting scenarios.
+- The concepts of hydrological modeling and calibration in non-stationary or poorly gauged contexts are taught, and an introduction to hydrological modeling is provided with a practical application.
+Students work with general hydrological models (such as GR, HEC-HMS, or WEAP) to evaluate flows and balances, feed them with climate model outputs, generate future flow and balance scenarios, and then critique the scenarios thus constructed.
 The modeling work carried out in small groups is the subject of an oral presentation.

-- Finally, the bibliography compiled in class and completed independently should enable students to specialize around a concrete case study of a change occurring in a compartment of a natural or urbanized hydro-eco-system (chosen by the students).
-They carry out a bibliographical analysis to identify the societal or environmental issues arising from these changes, as well as the scientific questions inherent in the implementation of impact reduction or adaptation measures.
-They must identify how their case study is similar to others, but also how it differs from them.
-Finally, they open their analysis with a more general methodology, applicable to other case studies, for characterizing these changes, their impacts and adaptation measures.
+- Finally, the bibliography compiled in class and completed independently should enable students to specialize in a specific case study of a change affecting a compartment of a natural or urbanized hydro-ecosystem (chosen by the students).
+They carry out a bibliographic analysis to highlight the societal or environmental issues arising from these changes, as well as the scientific questions inherent in the implementation of measures to reduce their impact or adapt to them.
+They must identify how their case study is similar to other cases, but also how it differs from them.
+Finally, they broaden their analysis to a more general methodology that can be applied to other case studies characterizing these changes, their impacts, and adaptation measures.
 Learners write

-an operational summary (bibliography, similar case studies, controversies, operational tools, protocols, orders of magnitude).
-They then pitch their findings to the class.
+a summary note for operational purposes (bibliography, similar case studies, controversies, operational tools, protocols, orders of magnitude).
+They then pitch their results to the class.

 ECTS